simaskem/currency-exchange/README.md

 This package can be installed using npm

 ```
-npm install currency-exchange
+npm install currency-exchange-rates
 ```

 ### Import
-Import `currency-exchange` methods and use them as Promises.
+Import `currency-exchange-rates` methods and use them as Promises.

 ```
-import {convertCurrency, getCurrencyRate, getCurrencyRateList} from 'currency-exchange';
+import {convertCurrency, getCurrencyRate, getCurrencyRateList} from 'currency-exchange-rates';
 ```

 ## Usage